kylecorry31/kylecorry31.github.io/src/research/generative-ai-assisted-content.md

 category: trail-sense
 ---

 Many people view generative AI art/writing in a negative light because it has the potential to replace the creative, human touch on a project and may take on the style of other artists/writers.
 I'm also not a fan of letting generative AI create for me unless it's a throwaway script, and would rather learn the new skills myself.
-But I believe generative AI can be a tool just like spell check, grammar check, or code smell detection/replacement.
-That's why, for Trail Sense's survival and field guides, I decided to draw all the images and write all the content myself and only leverage generative AI as a review tool.
+But I believe generative AI can be a tool just like spell check, grammar check, or code smell detection.
+Therefore I only leverage generative AI as a review tool after I do all the creative work.

-The end result is that all the art in the Trail Sense survival guide is drawn by me, but the proportions are accurate enough that you can use them as a real-world reference and the text content is mostly free of grammatical issues.

 ## Process
 This is an iterative process and as my skills improve, I need fewer iterations to produce the same quality result.